ezrosent/allocators-rs/info/bagpipes.md

 *span pool* data-structure, itself inspired by the [Distributed Queues](https://www.semanticscholar.org/paper/Distributed-queues-in-shared-memory-multicore-perf-Haas-Lippautz/3c1e0e9c5b774f8d1b7522e7b7ea90634b1e252a) of Haas et al.

-The primary difference between our approaches and theirs is:
+The primary difference between our approach and theirs is:

 * We leverage more scalable fetch-add based queues as the basis of the data-structure.